marufaytekin/lsh-spark/README.md

 (see [Mining of Massive Datasets] (http://mmds.org) book) to reduce the false positives and false negatives.

-This implementation is inspired from spark-hash project on github.
+The implementation is inspired from spark-hash project on github.

 ## Build ##